Staatstheater Nürnberg

 The Staatstheater Nürnberg is a German theatre company in Nuremberg, Bavaria.
 The theatre is one of four Bavarian state theatres and shows operas, plays, ballets and concerts.

 History

 Its main venue, the opera house ("Opernhaus Nürnberg"), is one of the largest theatres in Germany.
 It was built from 1903 to 1905 in Art Nouveau style by the architect Heinrich Seeling.
 Until 1 January 2005, it was known as the "Städtische Bühnen Nürnberg".
 Other venues are the play house (Schauspielhaus Nürnberg) including the small stages "Kammerspiele" and "BlueBox", and the Meistersingerhalle where the concerts of the orchestra (the Staatsphilharmonie Nürnberg) are held.

-Since 2018, the company's Generalmusikdirektorin (General Music Director) is Joana Mallwitz.
-Her initial contract, announced in October 2017, was for 5 years.
-She is the first female conductor to be named GMD of the company.
-In July 2021, the company announced that Mallwitz is to stand down as its GMD at the close of the 2022–2023 season.
+From 2018 to 2023, the company's Generalmusikdirektorin (General Music Director) was Joana Mallwitz, the first female conductor to be named GMD of the company.
+In November 2022, the company announced the appointment of Roland Böer as its next GMD, effective with the 2023–2024 season.
+Böer is scheduled to conclude his tenure with the Staatsphilharmonie Nürnberg at the close of the 2026–2027 season.
+In July 2025, the company announced the appointment of Killian Farrell as its next GMD, effective with the 2027–2028 season.